jacksonrodri/devnullprodcom/src/posts/xrp_vs_xlm_pt3.md

 <h2>Coming Soon</h2>

-  Stay tuned for our next and final post in this series in which we will discuss various miscellanea surrounding both standards including result codes, streaming, flags and settings, network topology, and source code.
+  Stay tuned for our next and final post in this series in which we will discuss various miscellanea surrounding both standards including result codes, streaming, flags and settings, and network topology.